MontelAle/participium/docs/DOCUMENTATION.md

     - The **Technical Officer** (e.g., `tech_infrastructure_1`) logs into the platform
     - They access their specific office dashboard
     - **Action**: The officer **views** the list of reports that have been accepted and assigned to their department

+### External Company Workflow

+For categories that require external service providers, the system supports assignment to External Maintainers:

+1.  **External Company Setup**:
+    - System administrators create offices with `isExternal: true` to represent external companies
+    - Categories can optionally link to external offices via `externalOfficeId` field
+    - External Maintainer users are created with role `external_maintainer` and must be assigned to an external office

+2.  **Assignment to External Maintainer**:
+    - PR Officers or Technical Officers can assign reports to specific external maintainers
+    - Assignment sets the `assignedExternalMaintainerId` field on the report
+    - Report status changes to `assigned`
+    - Only users with role `external_maintainer` can be assigned

+3.  **External Maintainer View**:
+    - External Maintainers can only view reports assigned to them
+    - Dashboard automatically filters to show only their assigned reports
+    - **Restricted Status Transitions**:
+      - From `assigned` can only move to `in_progress`
+      - From `in_progress` can only move to `resolved`
+      - Cannot reject reports or move to regression states
+    - These restrictions ensure external maintainers follow a simplified workflow

+4.  **Validation Rules**:
+    - External Maintainer users must have an office assigned
+    - External Maintainer users can only be assigned to external offices (isExternal: true)
+    - Regular users (citizens, officers) cannot be assigned to external offices
+    - Status transitions are validated server-side to prevent unauthorized changes

 ### Office - Technical User - PR User Table